1992 Kids' Choice Awards

 The 6th Annual Nickelodeon Kids' Choice Awards was held on November 14, 1992, at Universal Studios Hollywood.
 Holly Robinson, Brian Austin Green, and Tori Spelling hosted the show.
-This would be the last KCA broadcast until the 1994 show, as the network didn't air a show in 1993.
+As of 2024, This is the only KCA broadcast to be held in the month of November rather than March or April, because of that, a 1993 show was not held due to scheduling conflicts between its mid-November date and the 1994 ceremony in May of that year.

-This was the first Kids' Choice Awards ceremony to be held live.
+This was also the first Kids' Choice Awards ceremony to be broadcast live.

 Performers

 The cast of Roundhouse performed during the opening and closing of the show.

 Winners and nominees

 Winners are listed first, in bold.
 Other nominees are in alphabetical order.